With the beginning of a new year upon us, at the top of many of my single friends' lists is finding THE ONE.

 Our society is attempting to lower our expectations of romantic partners, and finding real-life culminations of the good men depicted in stories and movies is uncommon.
-It's hard to know which aspects we ought to admire and want in men, and sadly, many young women settle for "you up?" texts, or guys that only want late-night-seedy-bar meet-ups.
+It's hard to know which aspects we ought to admire and want in men, and sadly, many young women settle for "you up?" texts or guys who only want late-night-seedy-bar meet-ups.

-As a lover of said stories with good men, here's a list featuring the men I've seen in shows, movies, and books, that deserve a round of applause.
+As a lover of stories with good men, here's a list featuring the men I've seen in shows, movies, and books, who deserve a round of applause.

 With intelligent pop-culture-referencing dialogue, Gilmore Girls focuses on Lorelai Gilmore, whose teenage pregnancy led her to Stars Hollow, Connecticut, and her teenage daughter, Rory.
 Their coffee addictions make them regulars at Luke's Diner, owned by the surly and unenthusiastic Luke Danes.